 Holding in your hits results in the same oxygen deprivation as in the case of coughing.
 It’s the light-headedness, a drop in blood pressure, and sudden dizziness you feel when you hold the smoke in your lungs for a few seconds more.

-Let’s be honest, coughing after taking a giant hit may happen even to the most savvy stoner, so it’s nothing to be ashamed of.
+Let’s be honest, coughing after taking a giant hit may happen even to the savviest stoner, so it’s nothing to be ashamed of.

-Last but not least, remember that coughing gets you higher, but it’s not coughing per se that enhances your buzz - it’s the deep, short breath you take when inhaling smoke.
-Oh, and don’t hold the smoke in for too long; you’re only depriving your brain from the oxygen, which has been wrongly associated with making you more high.
+Last but not least, remember that coughing gets you higher, but it’s not coughing per se that enhances your buzz – it’s the deep, short breath you take when inhaling smoke.
+Oh, and don’t hold the smoke in for too long; you’re only depriving your brain of the oxygen, which has been wrongly associated with making you higher.